 5. Be organised

 Have everything ready for the interview the night before.
 Bring any required documents and supporting materials together in a plastic wallet.
 Having additional copies readily available for providers sets the tone that you are well-organised.
-Remember key equipment; a pen, face mask, any teaching resources and a small bottle of water.
+Remember key equipment; a pen, any teaching resources and a small bottle of water.

 6. Dress to impress

 Smart and well-groomed is key.
 Have your interview outfit ready the day before to reduce stress.
 Be you and be comfortable but consider professional clothing to create a positive first impression.

 Organise your thoughts and prepare some clear responses to likely questions.
 Why do you want to teach?
 What can you bring to the profession?
 How will you manage the workload?
 Consider your skills and attributes.
 Expressing a desire to work with children is not enough!
 Remember this is a chance to sell yourself and prove your commitment to the interview panel.
 Don’t be afraid to show your strengths and consider your areas for development.
 This shows a reflective mindset.